 Absolutely.
 All that we ask is that you sign our Personal Device Agreement (which must be countersigned by your parent/guardian).
 Then we enable your device to access our high speed broadband connection.

 On Wednesday afternoon you may take part in games/sport/PE at school or offsite.
 You but you must swipe out if you are leaving the school premises.
 You may also use Wednesday afternoons for volunteering opportunities.
 Paid work is not permitted.

+You may book lessons during the day but they should be arranged to avoid your subject lessons and permission must be sought from the Sixth Form Team.
 We realise for driving/theory TESTS you are requested to go on certain dates.
-We do permit you to sit tests, but you must advise the subject teacher whose lesson you may miss before leaving school.
-Driving lessons should not be booked during the school day.
+We also permit you to sit tests, but you must advise the subject teacher whose lesson you may miss before leaving school.

 This is the grade you should be able to achieve at the end of your course if you work to your full potential making use of all resources available to you.
 The target grade is calculated based on your GCSE grades using a government tool.

 Attitude to Learning or A2L provides you with a snapshot of how you are performing in each of your subjects.
 Your teacher will provide you with a grade three times in the academic year telling you how you are performing.
 The report will state if you are performing at, above or below your target grades in each subject.
 You can use your A2L to set yourself personal targets with your tutor during discussions.
 Your parents should consider A2L as an overview of how you are performing.
 If you have any subject specific concerns, you should speak to your subject teacher in the first instance.
 They will easily be able to help you set targets and give you ideas on how to improve.
 Your parents are welcome to contact either the Curriculum Leads, Deputy Head of Sixth Form or Head of Sixth Form if they have any concerns.
 Heads of Year and Head of Sixth Form may contact home if A2L is consistently or particularly poor in more than one area of study.